hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 give it a block come on

-[15:19:49](#1668093589307sTcGp:gitter.im) <hiiamboris (NOT THIS ONE)>: you wrote correct relations an hour ago or so í ½í¸‰
+[15:19:49](#1668093589307sTcGp:gitter.im) <hiiamboris (NOT THIS ONE)>: you wrote correct relations an hour ago or so ğŸ˜‰

 [15:26:34](#1668093994311FPvdL:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 > I did it: